 (C) Promising measures not selected.
-Each electric utility shall identify measures considered but not found to be cost-effective or achievable but show promise for future deployment.
+Each electric utility shall identify measures considered but found not to be cost-effective or achievable but show promise for future deployment.
 The electric utility shall identify potential actions that it could undertake to improve the measure's technical potential, economic potential, and achievable potential to enhance the likelihood that the measure would become cost-effective and reasonably achievable.

 (D) The electric utility may seek to collaborate or consult with other utilities, regional and municipal governmental organizations, nonprofit organizations, businesses, and other stakeholders to develop programs meeting the requirements of this chapter.

 (1) An executive summary and its assessment of potential pursuant to paragraph (A) of rule 4901:1-39-03 of the Administrative Code.

 (3) A description of attempts to align and coordinate programs with other public utilities' programs.

-(5) A description of proposed programs.
-An electric utility shall describe each program proposed to be included within its program portfolio plan with at least the following information:
+(5) A description of programs included in the portfolio plan.
+An electric utility shall describe each program included within its program portfolio plan with at least the following information:

 (b) Program objectives, including projections and basis for calculating energy savings and/or peak-demand reduction resulting from the program.